 WHEREAS the City of Tacoma, Department of Public Utilities, Power Division (d.b.a.
+"Tacoma Power"), has completed its rate analysis and has developed proposed rates and regulations for the 2017-2018 biennium, and

-"Tacoma Power") revenue requirements analysis for the 24-month rate period of April 1, 2017, through March 31, 2019, indicates a revenue shortfall of approximately \$58.7 million due to lower wholesale and retail revenues, and to a lesser degree, increases in the Gross Earnings Tax, assessments, and personnel costs, and
+WHEREAS Tacoma Power's revenue requirements analysis for the 24-month budget period (April 1, 2017, through March 31, 2019) indicates a revenue shortfall of approximately \$58.7 million at current rates.
+Expenses driving this shortfall are related to lower wholesale and retail revenues, and to a lesser extent, increases in city gross earnings taxes, assessments, and personnel costs, and